hackclub/winter/ultratrikx.md

 ## Summary

-I am going to be building a weather/flight station to collect data about my environment and neighbourhood.
-It will collect information such as the speed, altitude and heading of planes in the vicinity.
-It will also collect information about the weather such as tempereture, percipitation, humidity and air pressure.
-Using this abundance of data I can then analyze trends in the environment and see how they correlate with flight patterns in my area.
-Other functionalities include notifications to my phone detailing weather conditions and IOT intergration with google home to find out what flight is flying above my home at a given time.
-I am excited to work on this project because I will be exploring meteorology, aviation, IOT and radio-frequency engineering which will further advance my skillset as an aspiring engineer and give me valuable hands on experience.
+I am going to be building a 5" full size FPV (First Person View) drone from scratch.
+It will be capable for recording cinematic FPV footage after I learn how to fly it.
+In the process of building this drone I hope to learn and improve on skills such as soldering, electronical engineering, flight design and more.
+This project will require me to connect all the parts of the drone together and program the flight systems to ensure real world performance.
+I am excited to build this since I have always wanted to have an FPV drone because of the compelexity and challenge it poses in both flying and building compared to a normal one.
+Building the drone myself will allow me to learn more about how each component works and how it interacts with the rest of the drone.

 ## Plan

-I will be following this guide for the most part
+For most of the building guide I will be following this [video](https://www.youtube.com/watch?v=e0nFgiWlVYk).

+The TLDR of the my steps is as follows
+1. Assemble Frame, attach motors and flight controller stack
+2. Solder motor connections
+3. Attacth radio, VTX, camera to frame
+4. Solder radtio, VTX and camera connections to the frame
+5. Calibrate drone in BetaFlight
+6. Calibrate drone with controller
+7. Fly Away

 ## Budget